teacher-aj/HeschelCS/README.md

                 (And learn what they can/can't do.)
             1. Count the number of computers in North Korea connected to the internet.
             1. Build your own Twitter clone.
+            2. Get updates on business news in the world of technology
         1. This course is especially designed to connect computer science to other subjects like
             1. economics,
             1. government,
-            1. literature, and
+            1. business, and
             1. science.

      But if you end up really liking it, I hope it sparks a greater interest in computer science in general.
 But even if you don't, I hope it can give you some practicial skills to use in the field that you may be interested in.
+I hope it will help you in your classes, and in your application to college.

 **Primary Learning Objectives:**